 - In a large bowl mix the two types of meats gently.
 Dont over mix them so they stay nice and juicy.

-- Form 8 large balls with the meat and then flatten into patties.
-If you have a burger maker tool, make the burgers about a generous ¼ lb each.
+- Form 8 large balls with the meat and then gently flatten into patties.
+If you have a burger maker tool, make the burgers about a generous 1/4 lb each.

 - Season well with salt and pepper.

-- Turn the BBQ on to medium-high or about 400 degrees.
-When the BBQ is hot, cook the burgers about 4 mins on each side.
-Be careful of the fire flareups so the burgers dont get scorched.
+- Turn the BBQ on to about 450 degrees.
+Place a cast iron flat grill on the BBQ.
+When the BBQ is hot, cook the burgers on the flat grill about 4 mins on each side.
+The internal temperature should be about 150 degrees when they are done.

 FOR THE MAYO